 Another big bonus of real-time technology is the ability to know where our lone-working carers are at any one time.

-Natalie knows this from experience.
+The Branch Manager knows this from experience.
 “About five years ago, one of our carers skidded off the road in her car.
 Luckily unharmed, but still very shaken, because of the Celltrak app one of my colleagues was able to find exactly where she was and ensure she was safe and well.”

 She adds emphatically, “From a branch manager point of view, I can now sleep at night.
 We have so many carers supporting people at different times of the day and night, so to know that they’re safe and where they need to be is a big weight off my shoulders.”